johnmichaloski/MTConnectToolbox/Gadgets/ShdrEcho/Readme.md

 There  is only one section [GLOBALS].
 Within the section are 4 variables, Filename, Repeat, Wait, PortNum and IP to

 	[GLOBALS]
 	Filename= C:\Users\michalos\Documents\GitHub\MTConnectSolutions\ShdrEcho\ShdrEcho\x64\Debug\out.txt
 	Repeat=1
 	Wait=0
 	PortNum=7878

+The GLOBALS section variables have the following meaning:

-The filename variable specifies the filename (including path) of the SHDR archival file.
+- The filename variable specifies the filename (including path) of the SHDR archival file.
-Repeat variable determines whether the echo will restart when the archival file is finished.
+- Repeat variable determines whether the echo will restart when the archival file is finished.
-The Wait variable is used to tell the program to wait for a connection before reading the SHDR archival file
+- The Wait variable is used to tell the program to wait for a connection before reading the SHDR archival file
-The PortNum is the TCP/IP socket port of the MTConnect SHDR connection that the program will listen to.
+- The PortNum is the TCP/IP socket port of the MTConnect SHDR connection that the program will listen to.

-Note, the IP of the  ShdrEcho program must always be localhost or 127.0.0.1.
+- Note, the IP of the  ShdrEcho program must always be localhost or 127.0.0.1.